Policy and overview on equipment and field gear.

 Obr 1936 field equipment.

 At the outbreak of the war the Obr 1936 field equipment was still quite evident in the field.
-It was largely made from leather, ie the belt, pouches, straps etc. The rucksack "Ranyets Rioksak", which was similar in appearance to the German "Tornister", but made from canvas on a wooden frame,leather reinforced straps and with a green coloured synthetic leather outer flap.
+It was largely made from leather, ie the belt, pouches, straps etc. The rucksack "Ranyets Rioksak", which was similar in appearance to the German "Tornister", but made from canvas on a wooden frame,leather reinforced straps and with a dark green coloured synthetic 'kirza' leather outer flap.
 This pattern of equipment quickly disappeared from the field during the early months of the war.

 Image.
 Soldiers on parade wearing Obr 1935 greatcoats,with the Obr 1936 pattern Kaska helmets and field equipment.The canvas strap for the gas mask bag is visible worn over the right shoulder.
-Although not fully discernable in the image, they appear to be armed with either AVS 36 or SVT 38 self loading rifles.
+Although not fully discernible in the image, they appear to be armed with either AVS 36 or SVT 38 self loading rifles.
 This is evident by the apparent length of the bayonets and bayonet frogs seen being worn, which were somewhat longer than that of the later SVT 40 bayonet.

 On the right is an officer, distinguished by the buttons on his greatcoat and gold coloured piping on the collar patch and is wearing the Obr 1932 officers pattern leather field belt equipment, from which the side arm and map case was suspended.
 Note, in a small pouch with lanyard is a whistle worn on the left shoulder, used to convey orders on the battlefield.

 Image.
 Soldiers on parade wearing Obr 1935 greatcoats,with the Obr 1936 pattern Kaska helmets and field equipment.The canvas strap for the gas mask bag is visible worn over the right shoulder.
-Although not fully discernable in the image, they appear to be armed with either AVS 36 or SVT 38 self loading rifles.
+Although not fully discernible in the image, they appear to be armed with either AVS 36 or SVT 38 self loading rifles.
 This is evident by the apparent length of the bayonets and bayonet frogs seen being worn, which were somewhat longer than that of the later SVT 40 bayonet.

 On the right is an officer, distinguished by the buttons on his greatcoat and gold coloured piping on the collar patch and is wearing the Obr 1932 officers pattern leather field belt equipment, from which the side arm and map case was suspended.
 Note, in a small pouch with lanyard is a whistle worn on the left shoulder, used to convey orders on the battlefield.